PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 #### <strong>5.1.2a Genotyping 1</strong>
 Genotyping was performed using PCR and visualised by agarose gel electrophoresis, with a DNA ladder included in each gel as a reference for estimating band sizes.
 By comparing the position of the bands to the ladder, the genotype of each mouse was determined.

-For the WT mice, all samples displayed a single band at approximately 400-420 bp, corresponding to the expected size of the floxed _SOCS3_ allele (refer to figure 7).
-The presence of a single band at this position indicates that these mice are homozygous _SOCS3_fl/fl, meaning both copies of the gene contain loxP sites flanking Exon 2.
+For the WT mice, all samples displayed a single band at approximately 400-420 bp, corresponding to the expected size of the floxed _SOCS3_ allele (_refer to figure 7_).
+The presence of a single band at this position indicates that these mice are homozygous *SOCS3*<sup>fl/fl</sup>, meaning both copies of the gene contain loxP sites flanking Exon 2.

 For the knockout mice, two separate PCR reactions were performed: one to detect the LysMCre transgene and another to confirm the _SOCS3_ floxed allele.
 In the LysMCre gel, a band at approximately 700 bp indicates Cre-positive mice, while the absence of this band (or the presence of a lower band around 350 bp) indicates Cre-negative mice.
 In the corresponding _SOCS3_ gel, bands around 420 bp confirm the presence of the floxed allele, whereas a smaller band (~250 bp) may reflect Cre-mediated recombination of Exon 2 in specific cells (refer to figure 7).